jjackson19862017/popworld3/readme.md

 - Added Search into Base.html, but not getting it to work on how it sorts things.
 Also tidied up the navbar.

 - Used <https://pypi.org/project/django-forms-bootstrap/> to get more information about how to modify the bootstrap forms.

+- After speaking with my mentor, I have got the Series Searching working now.